-The BRCA 1/10th IC Circuit section is pleased to announced its calendar for the 2016 series.
+The BRCA 1/10th IC Circuit section is pleased to announce its calendar for the 2020 series.

-This year's championship will be contested over 8 rounds at on road tracks with each driver's best 6 rounds counting towards there finial championship place.
-Back by popular demand is the two day British Open meeting which is run jointly with the 1/8th section and is a non point scoring round.
+This year's championship will be contested over 6 rounds at on road tracks with each driver's best 5 rounds counting towards their final championship place.